bennytemmerman/toha/content/posts/Orchestration/OpenTofu/Opentofu1.md

     weight: 600
 ---

-# Proxmox foundations
 # Securing the hypervisor before anything else

 ## Why hypervisor security comes first

 In any virtualization environment, the hypervisor represents a high-value target.
 A compromised virtual machine is an incident.
 A compromised hypervisor is a catastrophe.
 Before building labs, automating infrastructure, or experimenting with offensive security techniques, it is essential to establish a hardened Proxmox VE baseline.
 This article walks through securing a single-node Proxmox installation as the foundation for a security-focused lab.

 ---